kage-genotyper/kage/Readme.md

 [![DOI](https://zenodo.org/badge/251419423.svg)](https://zenodo.org/badge/latestdoi/251419423)

+## Update October 16 2023
+* KAGE can now genotype structural variants
+* The indexing process has been rewritten and indexing is now much faster and requires less memory

 ## KAGE: *K*mer-based *A*lignment-free *G*raph G*e*notyper
 KAGE is a tool for efficiently genotyping short SNPs and indels from short genomic reads.